Welcome Message from the Dean

 Some of you may be joining us straight from high school; others have done some previous post-secondary work or education and still others will be coming to baccalaureate nursing from a practical nursing background.
 The School offers a four year Bachelor of Science in nursing, a two and a half year compressed program open to students with previous university education and a five semester program for students who have completed the PN to BScN Bridge at George Brown College.

 In 2018 we welcomed a new group of students - RN’s pursuing a graduate diploma in mental health and addictions nursing.
-Starting in the summer of 2020, we will also be starting, in collaboration with Ontario Tech University, a master’s in nursing with a focus on professional practice leadership.
+Starting in the summer of 2020, we started, in collaboration with Ontario Tech University, a master’s in nursing with a focus on professional practice leadership.

 Dean, Trent/Fleming School of Nursing